matgege/nam-visualization/README.md

 [![arXiv](https://img.shields.io/badge/arXiv-2004.13912-b31b1b.svg)](https://arxiv.org/abs/2004.13912)
 ![GitHub license](https://img.shields.io/github/license/matgege/nam-visualization)

-[Neural Additive Models (NAMs)](https://neural-additive-models.github.io/)([Agarwal et al. 2020](https://arxiv.org/abs/2004.13912)) combine some of the expressivity of DNNs with the inherent intelligibility of generalized additive models.
+[Neural Additive Models (NAMs)](https://neural-additive-models.github.io/)([Agarwal et al. 2020](https://arxiv.org/abs/2004.13912) combine some of the expressivity of DNNs with the inherent intelligibility of generalized additive models.
 NAMs learn a linear combination of neural networks that each attend to a single input feature.
 These networks are trained jointly and can learn arbitrarily complex relationships between their input feature and the output.

-In this visualization approach, feature pair heatmaps (2D-heatmaps) and their corresponding feature maps are visualized in a [Dash](https://plotly.com/dash/) app.
+In this visualization approach, feature pair heatmaps (2D-heatmaps) and their corresponding feature maps (shape functions) are visualized in a [Dash](https://plotly.com/dash/) app.

 ![iris_heatmaps](https://github.com/matgege/nam-visualization/blob/main/iris_heatmaps.png)
 ![iris_feature_maps](https://github.com/matgege/nam-visualization/blob/main/iris_feature_maps.png)

+As stated in the [NAM paper](https://arxiv.org/abs/2004.13912), the shape function and the normalized data density are plotted on the same graph.
+The normalized data density is visualized in the form of red bars.
+The darker the shade of red, the more data there is in that region.
+This allows us to know when the model had adequate training data to learn appropriate shape functions.

 ## Installation
 ### Installation via pip